Mayor Edwards unveils proposal to increase BRPD officer pay; EMS also tapped for raises

 "This is a day I've looked forward to since I took office.
 In fact, it was a prime motivator for why I ran for office," Edwards said Thursday at a news conference at BRPD Headquarters.

-If the proposal is passed by the Metro Council, the pay increase would be the largest in the department's history.
-Edwards noted that if the pay increase is approved, BRPD would become, on average, the highest-paid department in the state of Louisiana.
+If passed by the Metro Council, the pay increase would be the largest in the department's history, the mayor said.

 "If we are serious about rebuilding this department, we cannot settle for a cost-of-living raise.
 We must deliver one that is proportionate to the need, therefore historic," Edwards said.